Venicode/venimarket-api/README.md

 <h3>Starting</h3>

-<p>When download to <a href="https://www.transfernow.net/dl/202406204jSKnS5V">api-venimarket.jar</a> is done, move this file whatever you want and open a prompt command.
+<p>When download to <a href="https://www.transfernow.net/dl/202406204jSKnS5V">api-venimarket.jar</a> is done, move this file whatever you want and open a command prompt.
 Then, check the path's file and type the command below:</p>

 ```bash
 C:\path\to\file>java -jar api-venimarket.jar